clojurists-together/clojuriststogether.org/content/news/2024/Q1 2024 Call for Proposal Nov Survey.md

 •	Stability, ability to use non-Clojure libraries via interop, I don't have to upgrade my build tooling every 3 weeks.
 Dev.
 Experience.
 •	Core library and frameworks.
 Both Clojure core and many libs are of high (code) quality (not always the documentation though)
 •	Routing libraries and React Wrappers (there are so many)
 •	Dedicated community.
-Clojurian Slack."
+Clojurian Slack
-•	Probably the most senior developers who love their language,
+•	Probably the most senior developers who love their language
 •	Building end user applications
 •	Clojure in general is excellent for my work!
 •	At this time I can do pretty much everything I want to do with full stack ClojureScript which is why I haven't nominated anything that needs attention in the previous questions.
 Everything is great already!